 Below are examples of what I call the modern wetroom which is a fixed panel, freestanding bath and a smaller vanity set up.

-Modern wet rooms are great for a family that want a bath but often don't want a shower bath.
-The downside will often be the smaller vanity or water splashing but i feel the pros well out weigh the negatives.
+Modern wet rooms are great for a family that wants a bath but often doesn’tt want a shower bath.
+The downside will often be the smaller vanity or water splashing but I feel the pros well outweigh the negatives.
 In Perth it will continue to be a big part of the bathroom renovation we do going forward with slick bathrooms and more practical are the trend.

 For More DIY TIPS For Renovating Your Bathroom Visit: